tatianeaguirres/old-tatianeaguirres.com-until-2023/src/content/blog/2020-08-04-semantic-html-images/index.md

 ### 5. Linked Images

 Linked images, when clicked on, open another web page or URL.
 You can place the link code around an image when your goal is to implicitly take the user to another place.
-A good example is using a image as link to social networks, to the website's logo, or to indicate file's download.
+A good example is using an image as a link to social networks, to the website's logo, or to indicate a file's download.

 Examples: